 We begin by exploring the author and her writing style.
 Most famous for her six novels, Jane Austen lived and wrote in early 19th century England, growing up as a gentleman's daughter.
 In her writings, Austen vividly painted characters who show colorful, realistic human traits.
 Her ability to make you squirm with discomfort as the characters behave improperly is both poignant and true to life.
 What is so incredible about her writing though, is the fact that all of her stories are told from the perspective of a young woman in the landed-gentry class, a perspective quite familiar to Austen herself.
 Despite the narrow lens through which you see Austen's world, you're able to draw big conclusions about the society of her times.
 Her works compellingly explore the roles of marriage, wealth, women, manners, virtue, hypocrisy, Romanticism, and more.

 Now, I could write a whole book on Austen's novels, but I wouldn't do her justice and know most of you wouldn't take the time to read it (which would probably be for the best).
-However, my first suggestion is that you do read all of her novels; it's definitely worth the time investment.
-But if that's not your thing, I have a back up plan.
-As a producer of the Novel Conversations podcast, I encourage you to listen to our succinct summaries of her stories.
+So if reading isn't your thing, I have a back up plan.
+As a producer of the Novel Conversations podcast, I encourage you to listen to our succinct, conversational summaries of her stories.
 This podcast is basically the audio-best-friend of Cliffs Notes, and it only takes about 35 minutes to listen to each podcast.
 The best news for you?
-We've covered (pun intended) all of Jane Austen's beloved novels and compiled them for you here.
+We've covered all of Jane Austen's beloved novels and compiled them for you here.

 Year of Publication: 1811